-When Jacob, who was renamed Israel by God, was on his deathbed he blessed Manasseh and gave him the status as one of his sons.
+When Jacob, who was renamed Israel by God, was on his deathbed, he blessed Manasseh and gave him the status of one of his sons.

-Manasseh as the first born should have had the double blessing but it went to his younger brother Ephraim when Jacob blessed them and called them as his own sons.
+Manasseh as the firstborn should have had the double blessing, but it went to his younger brother Ephraim, when Jacob blessed them and instated them as his own sons.

 Manasseh in Hebrew means: causing to forget.